ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training: Introduction

-{\bf Contributions}\\ \ours improves the state of the art in reducing perceived regression in model updates in three ways: (1) {\em Generality}, by not targeting distillation to a specific legacy model, yet reducing NFR; (2) {\em Absence of collateral damage}, by retaining the accuracy of a new model, or even improving it, while ensuring reduction of NFR; (3) {\em Efficiency}, as \ours does not require evaluating ensembles of models at inference time.
-Note that \ours is able to deal with existing models trained without treatment, as shown in \cref{sec:method:elodi}.

-These improvements are made possible by two main contributions: (1) a novel distillation loss, named {\em logit difference inhibition} (LDI), that reduces NFR without decreasing accuracy when the teacher (reference) has smaller capacity than the student (new), as customary in model updates; (2) \elodi, that integrates the NFR reduction of deep ensembles and running cost of single models by first training deep networks using LDI loss with respect to an ensemble and then deploying the resulting single model at inference time.
-This results in a significant reduction of NFR ($29\%$ relative reduction on ImageNet for ResNet-18 $\rightarrow$ ResNet-50) over previous methods.
-As a side benefit, \ours increases top-1 accuracy in several cases, and is comparable in others.
+\myparagraph{Contributions.} \elodi improves the state of the art in reducing perceived regression in model updates in three ways: (1) Generality, by not targeting distillation to a specific legacy model, yet reducing NFR; (2) Absence of collateral damage, by retaining the accuracy of a new model, or even improving it, while ensuring reduction of NFR; (3) Efficiency, as \elodi does not require evaluating ensembles of models at inference time.
+Moreover, \elodi is compatible with existing models trained without treatment.
+These improvements are made possible by two main contributions: (1) an analysis on deep ensembles which sheds light on their role in reducing NFR and the direction to obtain their performance for PC-training with single models; (2) \elodi, that integrates the NFR reduction of deep ensembles and running cost of single models by first training deep networks using the LDI loss with respect to an ensemble and then deploying the resulting single model at inference time.
+This results in a significant reduction of NFR (29\% relative reduction on ImageNet for ResNet-18 $\rightarrow$ ResNet-50) over previous methods.
+As a side benefit, \elodi increases top-1 accuracy in several cases, and is comparable in others.
 Code is publicly available at \url{https://github.com/amazon-science/regression-constraint-model-upgrade} to facilitate future research in this emerging field.